Clinical-Genomics/scout/docs/admin-guide/containers/container-deploy.md

 ## Opening an interactive terminal to execute command line instructions

-To run an interactive terminal to execute the commandd line, type the following:
+To run an interactive terminal to execute the command line, type the following:

 ```
 docker run -it --volume="path_to_config.py_on_your_machine":/home/worker/configs/config.py --rm --entrypoint /bin/sh clinicalgenomics/scout